 own a product company without the vc. without the boss. without the bullshit.

-this is a product company that scales on contract revenue, without giving up ownership of your labor.
+this is a product company that scales on contract revenue, with co-ownership, voting rights, and long-term upside.

 for investors